CBD and the Genes for Anxiety

 Translation...CBD boosts anandamide levels by blocking FAAH activity!

-This is thought be one its key pathways for helping with anxiety.
+This is thought to be one of its key pathways for helping with anxiety.

 It's not the only one though!